Part 4

 $ kubectl -n prometheus port-forward kube-prometheus-stack-1602180058-grafana-59cd48d794-4459m 3000

-Here we can paste the JSON to "import via panel json" and then choose Prometheus as the source on the following page.
+Here we can paste the JSON using the "Import dashboard" and by choosing Prometheus as the source on the following page.

 And now we have a simple dashboard with data: